jitenit/faq-in-minute/readme.txt

 use [showallfaq] Or [faq-in-minute] for displaying all FAQ in pages/post.

-You can also display Faq with Category for that follow below short codes [showallfaq category =\"categoryname\"] for ex if your category name is news then assign news to any faq. and then display news faq on website using [showallfaq category=\"news\"] .
+You can also display Faq with Category for that follow below short codes [showallfaq category ="categoryname"] for ex if your category name is news then assign news to any faq. and then display news faq on website using [showallfaq category="news"] .

 Our Main Functionality is Unique Design for FAQ.
 Best design for faq.
 Display faq via our plugin and make your website more attractive.